Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the rules and procedures relating to evidence and disclosure in civil proceedings.
-In your revision, focus on:
+For SQE1, you are required to understand the rules and procedures relating to evidence and disclosure in civil proceedings, with a focus on the following syllabus points:

 - the meaning and importance of relevance in determining admissibility of evidence